ferrous-systems/rust-exercises/exercise-book/src/introduction.md

 ## Course Material

 We have attempted to make our material as inclusive as possible.
 This means, that some information is available in several forms, for example as a picture and as a text description.
-We also use icons so that different kinds of information are visually distiguishable on the first glance.
+We also use icons so that different kinds of information are visually distinguishable on the first glance.
 If you are on a course and have accessibility needs that are not covered, please let us know.

 ## License